Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 Be thoughtful and prepare what you will say.
 Your children deserve to be told in a loving and caring way.
 Even if you think your children have seen this coming, they will still most likely react with sadness, shock, anger, or even some residual disbelief.
 You must assure your children that you will be there for them physically and emotionally, no matter how they feel.

-Also remember to speak both positively and realistically.
+Also, remember to speak both positively and realistically.
 Simply telling children “everything will be all right” is not acceptable for several reasons.
 Here are two:

 - While things most likely will be “all right” in the end, the transition won’t be without troubles, which this kind of remark implies.

-- Your children will probably not be feeling “all right” at the moment and may not want be comforted.
+- Your children will probably not be feeling “all right” at the moment and may not want to be comforted.
 They need to work through their emotions.

 Validate and name your children’s feelings by saying something like, “I know you’re angry right now and I’m sorry for that.”
 Remain calm and ready to answer questions with honesty.
 Sometimes you won’t know the answer.
 In those cases, it’s okay to say, “I don’t know.”